-'Apprentice' contestant lawsuit will proceed as Trump seeks stay: NY judge
+'Apprentice' contestant's lawsuit against Trump to proceed: NY judge

 The contestant, Summer Zervos, has claimed that Trump sexually harassed her and defamed her when he denied her allegations.
 Trump has argued that as a sitting president he is immune from the lawsuit and is seeking an order from New York’s highest court freezing the case.

+The lawsuit could lead to Trump being questioned under oath, and draw further attention to accusations of sexual misconduct against the president by more than a dozen women.
+Trump has denied the claims.

-At a hearing in Manhattan on Tuesday, Trump’s lawyer, Marc Kasowitz, argued that Zervos’ lawsuit should not go forward until the New York Court of Appeals, and if necessary, the U.S. Supreme Court, decides the issue.
+At a hearing on Tuesday, Trump’s lawyer, Marc Kasowitz, argued unsuccessfully before Manhattan Supreme Court Justice Jennifer Schecter that Zervos’ lawsuit should not go forward until the New York Court of Appeals, and if necessary, the U.S. Supreme Court, decides the issue.

-“It’s merely seeking a determination at the highest level of competent jurisdiction as to the resolution of this very important constitutional issue,” Kasowitz told Manhattan Supreme Court Justice Jennifer Schecter.
+“It’s merely seeking a determination at the highest level of competent jurisdiction as to the resolution of this very important constitutional issue,” Kasowitz said.

 Zervos accused Trump of subjecting her to unwanted kissing and groping after she sought career advice in 2007.